thejufo/xmpp_android_chat/README.md

 ## Final Notes
 - The app is not fully tested and there are some bugs that need to be fixed due to lack of time.
-- The app was used on Android Studio Hedgehog 2020.3.1 Canary 16 and AGP 8.2.0-alpha15